-18 of the Best Culinary Destinations In The World for Scrumptious Adventures
+20 Best Culinary Destinations In The World for Scrumptious Adventures

 This article has links to products and services we recommend, which we may make a commission from.

-This list of best culinary destinations in the world is designed to enthrall travelers and food lovers.
+This list of the best culinary destinations in the world is designed to enthrall travelers and food lovers.

-Immerse yourself into a fun and colorful world of new flavors.
+Immerse yourself into a fun and colorful world of new flavors

 Authentic Food Quest Page_Break

-1. Izmir, Turkey
+1. Izmir Turkey

 Izmir Turkey Best Food Vacations by AuthenticFoodQuest

-Izmir offers many fish and seafood dishes fresh off the boat
+Fish and seafood dishes fresh off the boat

 Whether you’re exploring Istanbul, Cappadocia, or Izmir, great food beckons you everywhere.

-Stunning Izmir with its mix of traditions and modernity makes for a memorable vacation for foodies.
+Stunning Izmir, with its mix of traditions and modernity, makes for a memorable vacation for foodies.

-Izmir considered the capital of Aegean cuisine, offers unique tastes with Ottoman, Greek, Jewish, Italian, and French influences.
+Izmir, considered the capital of Aegean cuisine, offers unique tastes with Ottoman, Greek, Jewish, Italian, and French influences.

 Meat and seafood lovers will enjoy specialties like Kokorec and Midye or stuffed mussels.